amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 <h2><a id="twitter-bootsrap">Beautifying with Twitter’s Bootstrap</a></h2>

-This is undoubtedly the most amazing part of this whole walkthrough, by just adding a few lines of code, you have a professional looking site!
+This is undoubtedly the most amazing part of this whole walkthrough, by just adding a few lines of code, you can magically give you site a professional look!

 <a href='http://getbootstrap.com/' target='_blank'>GetBoostrap.com</a> is a big menu where you can pick and choose how you want your site to look.
 We're going to go with the <a href='http://getbootstrap.com/getting-started/#starter-template' target=''>Starter template</a>, it is simple but leaps ahead of what we had before.
 You can click on any samples shown, do a ``view source`` and pick whatever part of the code you like.